-At ESA we take the time to listen and truly understand our clients’ requirements.
-In doing so, we create considered, functional designs that not only work for their individual needs, but are sympathetic to both their budgets and their location.
+At ES Architecture we take the time to listen and truly understand our clients requirements.
+In doing so, we create well considered and functional designs that not only work for to the clients needs, but are sympathetic to both budget and location.

-We pride ourselves in thinking ahead at the design stage to ensure space is maximized, light is optimized and interiors are designed that are efficient, effective and beautiful.
-A range of media are used whilst undertaking feasibility studies including sketch layouts and computer assisted design (CAD)models in order to help clients visualise the design at an early stage
+We pride ourselves in thinking ahead at the design stage to ensure that the space available is maximised whilst incorporating as much natural light as possible.
+Our interiors are designed to ensure they are efficient, effective and beautiful.
+We use a range of media when undertaking feasibility studies.
+This includes sketch layouts and computer assisted design (CAD) models, both help clients to visualise the design at an early stage.

 - Small Commercial

-With ESA acting as `Agent` during the planning process we can ensure that you are guided step by step, responding to requests from the local planning department and resolving promptly and professionally.
+With ES Architecture acting as ‘agent’ during the planning process we can ensure that clients are guided step by step through this process.
+This means we are able to respond to requests from the local planning department and help resolve issues promptly and effectively.

 From initial consultation through to creation of planning drawings, completion of forms and submission, we can advise on the best type of application for your project.
 This will allow you to make an informed submission at a time of your choosing.
-Contact ESA to discuss your proposals
+Contact ES Architecture to discuss your proposals

 We aim to provide:

 - Comprehensive explanations of the different types of application